Symplectic log Kodaira dimension $-\infty$, affine-ruledness and unicuspidal rational curves: Irrational ruled manifolds

 \begin{example} Figure \ref{fig:comb} gives an example of a divisor $D$ in $(S^2\times\Sigma_g)\#11\overline{\CC\PP}^2$ satisfying the conclusion of Proposition \ref{prop:ruledconfig}.
 The configuration has exactly one component of genus $g\geq 1$, which is in class $B-2F-E_5$ and called the section-component.
 The other components are either the spherical fibers or contained in some nodal representative of the fiber class, called the fiber-components.
 Such a curve configuration will be called {\bf comb-like}.
 We will also see some comb-like configurations in rational manifolds in Section \ref{section:rational}, where the section-component will have genus $0$. \end{example}

 Now we can prove our main theorem for the irrational ruled case by a modification of the argument as \cite[Proposition 9.4.4]{MSJcurve}.
 In order to construct the diffeomorphism in Definition \ref{def:sympaffruled}, we also have to consider the moduli space of parametrized curves.
 Let $A\in H_2(X;\ZZ)$ and $J$ be a tame almost complex structure.
-Define
+Recall that for a smooth map $u:(S^2,j)\to (X,J)$, the Cauchy-Riemann equation is